Skip to navigation

 Claw, Mary and Crystal from the ketch Tir Na Nog

-The ice creams at Le Retro, the café over the road from the yacht quay, are hard to beat.
-No only were there some 30 flavours to choose from, but it became quite a social spot for the yachties: 'Fancy an ice cream?' became a byword for 'Stop trying to fix that and take a break.'
+The ice creams at Le Retro, the café over the road from the yacht quay, were hard to beat.
+Not only were there some 30 flavours to choose from, but it became quite a social spot for the yachties: 'Fancy an ice cream?' became a byword for 'Stop trying to fix that and take a break.'
 Many a tale of derring-do was relayed over une glace du chocolat at Le Retro, I can tell you.

 Real Food!